plone/training/ttw/configuring-customizing.rst

 #.
 Resource Registries

-Below the links you will find information on your Plone, Zope and Python Versions and an indicator as to whether you're running in production or development mode.
+Below the links you will find information on your Plone, Zope and Python versions and an indicator as to whether you're running in production or development mode.

 Change The Logo
 ---------------